Here

 chosen by a Music Supervisor.

-What if I want to sell my own CDs or downloads on ITUNES?
+Q. Can I still sell my own CDs or downloads

 A. Yes, you can continue selling your own CDs and downloads on